Jimmy Neutron (franchise): Possible sequel

-In February 2002, a sequel was reported in development for a summer 2004 release.
-Producer Albie Hecht reported to the Los Angeles Times that the sequel "would be made on the same budget as the first, but with a new batch of inventions and adventures in Jimmy's town of Retroville."
-On June 20, 2002, The Hollywood Reporter reported that writer Kate Boutilier had signed a writing deal with Nickelodeon Movies and Paramount Pictures to write a sequel to the film, but the sequel never materialized.
-The film was cancelled because the writers could not agree on a story and Alcorn later stated in an interview that "once the TV series came out, there wasn't a lot of incentive to make a movie when fans could simply watch Jimmy Neutron for free at home."
+In February 2002, a sequel was reported to be in development for a 2004 release.
+Producer Albie Hecht told the Los Angeles Times the sequel "would be made on the same budget as the first, but with a new batch of inventions and adventures in Jimmy's town of Retroville."
+On June 20, 2002, The Hollywood Reporter reported that writer Kate Boutilier had signed a writing deal with Nickelodeon Movies and Paramount Pictures to write the sequel, but the film was canceled because the writers could not agree on a story.
+Alcorn later said, "once the TV series came out, there wasn't a lot of incentive to make a movie when fans could simply watch Jimmy Neutron for free at home."

-In 2016, director John A. Davis stated that he has a story for a Jimmy Neutron reboot feature that he would like to make, but he is waiting for the "right situation" to make it.
+In 2016, director John A. Davis said he had a story for a Jimmy Neutron reboot feature he wanted to make but was waiting for the "right situation".

-When asked about a reboot in 2020, Rob Paulsen stated "Well, I've got to tell you, man.
+When asked about a reboot in 2020, Rob Paulsen said: "Well, I've got to tell you, man.
 I go all over the world when we don't have the coronavirus, and people love Carl.
 They love Carl.
 I don't think it would be a bad thing at all to reboot Jimmy Neutron.
 I think that's one of those shows that a lot of people would love to see again.
 It was very good.
 Really smart.
 That wouldn't surprise me."

-In 2025, screenwriter Adam Pava unveiled that a potential new film project based on the character was in the works since December 2023.
+In 2025, screenwriter Adam Pava said a potential new film project based on the character had been in the works since December 2023.